Inside: 5 great, educational word study games online for school age kids to play in or out of school.

 These websites are great for use at home – for fun or as homework support, and at school.
 Each site description below includes some details on how the individual site might work best for parents and/or teachers.

-5 Best Educational Word Study Websites for Kids
+5 Best Educational Word Study Games Online for Kids

 Choose from thousands of pre-made spelling lists or create your own to use with your kids.
 Lists are divided by grade and reading level (beginner, intermediate, and advanced).
 There are games to review everything from grade one phonetic sounds to compound words and homophones for more advanced readers and spellers.